Plant Portrait: Indoor Palms

 Palms and Cats

 This is an important little blurb because many tall stringy plants look like palms but aren’t.
-This is actually why I included the latin names above, but that will be your only identification.
+This is actually why I included the latin names above, as that will be your only identification.
 Many Dracaenas can be labeled a palm but aren’t, and these are toxic to pets.
 Take the extra second and read the label and if that’s not clear, ask an expert.
-Never buy a pant that you can’t identify.
-The Sago Palm is a actual palm.
-It’s considered one of the most toxic plants to cats and dogs, resulting in death if ingested, and must be avoided a all costs.
+Never buy a plant you can’t identify.
+The Sago Palm is an actual palm; it’s considered one of the most toxic plants to cats and dogs, resulting in death if ingested, and must be avoided at all costs.

 Read your Palm

 This brings me to my next point: watering.
-Overwatering is the umber one killer of palms.
+Overwatering is the number one killer of palms.
 I have seen them fall victim to soggy and moldy soil over and over again.

-Palms prefer to be underwatered if anything, but obviously grow when watered consistently.
-Keep their soil moist throughout, the top layer should be slightly dry to the touch.
+Palms prefer to be underwatered if anything, but obviously grow best when watered consistently.
+Keep their soil moist throughout; the top layer should be slightly dry to the touch.
 During the summer, they grow rapidly, so attention to watering is imperative.

 Palms have a hard time staying upright, so you may need to stake it, as seen above.
 As far as planters go, Palms like drainage.
-Either a Terra Cotta or plastic plater will work, just be sure it’s study with drainage holes.
+Either a Terra Cotta or plastic planter will work, just be sure it’s sturdy with drainage holes.
 The goal is to have any excess water run off then be discarded.
 Palms hate soggy soil diapers.